soraasher/soraasher/README.md

 Important ;me not that active on most social media platforms ——— (I'm Chronically online only on Tiktok)

-please know that i may be rude at times.
+and to tell you in advance if you become friends w me, I AM NOT NICE

+.

 apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn , mc , rblx , dn , etc

-to tell you in advance if you become friends w me, I AM NOT NICE

 >> multi fandom